mcgill-robotics/rover-embedded-2025/steering-motor-firmware/README.md

 The PID loop calculates the difference in counts between the current position and that target position `goal` which is obtained as an argument to `updatePIDImpl`.
 The absolute value of the difference is clamped between 0 and 4999 (maximum value for pwm) to control the motor speed.
 The sign of the difference is used to control if the motor spins clockwise or counterclockwise

-In normal operation PID is operated using `updatePID` which uses passes the `goalAngle` variable to `updatePIDImpl`.
+In normal operation PID is operated using `updatePID` which passes the `goalAngle` variable to `updatePIDImpl`.

-In other modes of operation the PID goal can be overriden by using other functions than `updatePID` and passing different targets as goal.
+In other modes of operation the PID goal can be overridden by using other functions than `updatePID` and passing different targets as goal.
 (See limit switch section)

 It is important to coordinate the direction chosen in `pid.c` and the encoder counting direction as the code will not automatically choose if they match